-In the last 6 years, there have been published trials raising concerns regarding511052570 calcium supplementation and excess risk for myocardial infarction and stroke, although the findings have not been consistent.
+In the last 6 years, there have been published trials raising concerns regarding calcium supplementation and excess risk for myocardial infarction and stroke, although the findings have not been consistent.
 An updated systematic review and meta-analysis of evidence on the effects of calcium intake from diet and from supplements, either alone or with vitamin D on the risk for cardiovascular disease in generally healthy adults, was conducted.
 There were four randomized trials and 27 observational studies that were analyzed.
 Calcium supplementation ranged from 400 mg/day to 1,600 mg/day.

 The key points of the analysis were the following: